kr3v/haskell-gtd-nl/README.md

 ```
 3. The extension should activate when a Haskell file gets opened in VS Code.

+It would take some time for the extension to fetch and parse all the dependencies on the first start (it takes minutes).
+There would be no long pauses like the first initialization after it.

 Notes:
 - on Ubuntu22, I had to install `zlib1g-dev` package for `cabal install` to succeed;
 - on Fedora 34, `zlib-devel` should be installed.